Frequently Asked Questions

 A:

 The Bureau of Immigration and Customs Enforcement issues a Notice to Appear (NTA) stating the reason why the alien should be deported or removed.
 The NTA is served to the alien and is filed with the immigration court.
-A hearing is scheduled, at which an immigration judge will determine if the information in the NTA is correct.
+A hearing is scheduled at the Orlando Immigration Court or another EOIR venue, at which an immigration judge will determine if the information in the NTA is correct.
 If it is, removal of the alien will be ordered.

 Q: